-The Best Electric Pressure Washers: Reviews and Tips for Buying
+The Best Electric and Gas Pressure Washers: Reviews and Buying Tips

 Once you use a pressure washer, you'll know it's a tool you can't live without.
-We tested and provided 13 pressure washer reviews for readily available units.
-Here is what we discovered, including an explanation of the most important features.
-Use this guide to determine the best electric pressure washer for you.
+We tested and provided 10 pressure washer reviews for readily available units.
+Use this guide to determine the best electric or gas pressure washer for you.

 Gas vs. Electric Pressure Washer Reviews